FrederikVA/DTUImageAnalysis/exercises/ex1-IntroductionToImageAnalysis/readme.md

 Since the histogram functions takes 1D arrays as input, the function `ravel` is called to convert the image into a 1D array.

-The bin values of the histogram can also be stored by writing:
+The binary values of the histogram can also be stored by writing:

 ```python
 h = plt.hist(im_org.ravel(), bins=256)